tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/streamingendpoint.md

  If successful, a **202 Accepted** status code is returned.
 The **202 Accepted** status code indicates an asynchronous operation, in which case the operation-id header value is also provided for use in polling and tracking the status of long-running operations, such as starting or stopping a StreamingEndpoint.
 Pass the operation-id header value into the Operation Entity to retrieve the status.
 For more information, see [Manually Polling Long-Running Operations](http://msdn.microsoft.com/en-us/3f8c9717-b557-47b8-bbef-18f867e98019).

 ##  <a name="list_create_streaming_endpoints"></a> List StreamingEndpoints
 StreamingEndpoints are retrieved using a GET HTTP request.

+### Request

 |Method|Request URI|HTTP Version|
 |------------|-----------------|------------------|
 |GET|Get all StreamingEndpoints:<br /><br /> https://media.windows.net/api/StreamingEndpoints<br /><br /> Get the specified StreamingEndpoint.<br /><br /> https://media.windows.net/api/StreamingEndpoints(‘*StreamingEndpointId*’)|HTTP/1.1|